Greatnex1/social-media-api/README.md

 If you run mvn dependency:tree again, you see that there are now a number of additional dependencies, including the Tomcat web server and Spring Boot itself.

+All dependencies used are in the pom.xml file

 You'll be getting the following when all installation and guide is well followed